 How does book metadata work with SEO?
 Metadata is the text written and added to web pages specifically for resource purposes for computer systems and search engines.

-It helps them to be able to understand the page content for discovery and identification so that pages are ordered and ranked by relevance.
+It helps them understand the page content for discovery and identification so that pages can be ordered and ranked by relevance.

-You can use metadata for blog posts, articles, website pages, and listing services such as online book retailers.
+You can use metadata for ebooks, books, blog posts, articles, website pages, and listing services such as online book retailers.

 It contains essential information for a web page, such as location, publishing date, color depth, file type, or even store opening hours.